zhengzhihust/pypackit/codility/suggestions.md

 3. It pays off to have a debugging infrastructure with a kill-switch.

-4. Your real-world expertise (probably) doesn't matter, only the algorithm.
+4. Your real-world expertise (probably) does not matter, only the algorithm.

-5. And yet don't get too algorithmical-idealistic.
+5. And yet don't get too algorithmically idealistic.

 6. Consider what the recruiter gets about you.